Salary by region

 Experienced infrastructure architect jobs could be plentiful in the professional gig economy through temporary or contract IT jobs.
-In the next 12 months, 1.6 million UK businesses plan to hire temporary tech professionals with niche digital skills to help them with project work and digital transformation.
+In the next 12 months, 1.6 million UK businesses plan to use flexible recruitment solutions to hire tech professionals with niche digital skills to help them with project work and digital transformation.
 Because infrastructure architecture is such a specialised position, professionals could find themselves in high demand.

 Businesses are hiring professionals with qualities which lend themselves towards a fast-paced, digital future.
 To appeal to employers, tech professionals should aim to demonstrate their resilience, adaptability and collaborative skills.
 This is especially true for the project management side of the role.

 Infrastructure architect salary opportunities

 The role of infrastructure architect is specialised, so salaries for top performing talent are generous.
 The midpoint salaries for infrastructure architects in the UK is £70,000, with an average range of £65,000 – £82,000.

 The UK sees demand for professionals in this role fluctuate from region to region.
 Infrastructure architects salaries in London range from £83,900 – £105,800.
 Although Manchester is considered the second biggest hub for tech in the UK, infrastructure architect salaries is the South East follow London in terms of generosity.
 Midpoint salaries in this area can reach £73,500.